 However, above settings are not sufficient for Japanese-based documents.
 To typeset Japanese-based documents, you are better to use class files other than article.cls, book.cls, and so on.
-At the present, we have the counterparts of jclasses (standard classes in pLTEX) and jsclasses (classes by Haruhiko Okumura), namely, ltjclasses4 and ltjsclasses5.
+At the present, we have the counterparts of jclasses (standard classes in pLATEX) and jsclasses (classes by Haruhiko Okumura), namely, ltjclasses4 and ltjsclasses5.

 Original jsclasses use \mag primitive to set the main document font size.
-However, LuaTeX beta-0.87.0 or later does not support \mag in PDF output, so Itjsclasses use different method6 to set the main document font size.
+However, LuaTeX beta-0.87.0 or later does not support \mag in PDF output, so Itjsclasses uses the nomag option6 by default to set the main font size.
+If this causes some unexpected behavior, specify nomag option in \documentclass.